 The number one excuse when it comes to why a baby is not sleeping or not napping is usually blamed on teething.
 And the second reason?
 Gas pain.

 If you’re anything like me, when my infant was screaming from gas pain, I ran straight to Target to the aisle with all the gas drops thinking that these would be my savior.
 Unfortunately, the gas drops didn’t help.
-So, I asked Kate Morris, our sleep support specialist and resident pediatric RN, for help.
-She used to work at a pediatric ER at Children’s Mercy Hospital.
+So, I asked Kate Morse, our sleep support specialist and resident pediatric RN, for help.
+She has several years of experience working in the pediatric Emergency Department at Children’s Mercy Hospital in Kansas City, MO.

 Kate has a wealth of knowledge and she also has a little one who was very gracious enough to let us practice some maneuvers on how to help your baby deal with gas.
 So here’s Kate to teach you about how to help your little one work through gas pains.